The Neatest Colombian Christmas Traditions

 The neat light displays on the riverfront in Medellín we saw one year.

-Unlike my home country of the US where Christmas Day itself is usually the most important celebration, the night of December 24 is the main celebration of Christmas in Colombia and when most will have big family get togethers.
+However, unlike my home country of the US where Christmas Day itself is usually the most important family celebration and feast day, the night of December 24 is the main celebration of Christmas in Colombia and when most people will have big family get togethers and share a meal.

 It’s common to have a meal, and many people also go out and party (or just party with family at their house!).

-While usually not eaten for Christmas Eve, another traditional Colombian Christmas food is tamals, called pastels in Cartagena.
+While usually not eaten for Christmas Eve, two other traditional Colombian Christmas foods are tamals and pastels.

 Tamals, also called pasteles, depending on the region, are another common Colombian Christmas food.

-Besides that common Christmas dinner, the two other most iconic Christmas in Colombia foods are buñuelos and natilla.
+Besides that common Christmas dinner and hearty meals like tamals and pastels, the two other most iconic Christmas in Colombia foods are buñuelos and natilla.

 Buñuelos are small fried corn meal and cheese fritters in the shape of balls.